BuildTheEarth/docs/source/contributing.rst

 Setting up the environment
 --------------------------

 After you created a Github account click the **Fork** buttom at the top right of the `bte-guide Github page <https://github.com/EzraEn1/bteguide>`_.
 This will create a copy of the whole wiki project on your own Github account.
 You can work on this copy without disturbing any of the things happening on the main wiki.
+If you are a translator and will work on a language for which a translation is already in progress you can also request your co-translator to accept you as a direct collaborator on their fork of the repository.

-The next step is to create a clone of your fork on your computer.
+The next step is to create a clone of the fork on your computer.
 This clone will be an ordinary folder but it can be synchronized to both your fork and the main BTE wiki.
 Click the green 'Clone or download' button on the top right and copy the link that appeard.
 Go to the folder you want to work in.